- Pindone Possum & Rat is a first generation anticoagulant poison cereal based pellet

 - The bait is dyed green to deter birds and other native wildlife.

-- A very cost-effective way to control rats.
+- A very cost-effective way to control possums and rats.

 - Use in a Pied Piper bait station, manufactured especially for rat pellet baits.